undercooked-software/msvc-no-vcvars/README.md

 When utilizing from within another Batch script, it is best to run it within a `SETLOCAL/ENDLOCAL` scope to prevent environment variable pollution.

-[^1]:The toolchain version implemented was installed from the 2022 Visual Studio Build Tools individual components list.
+[^1]: The toolchain version implemented was installed from the 2022 Visual Studio Build Tools individual components list.
+[^2]: This is the actual name as seen in the 2017 Visual Studio Build Tools individual components list.